 The Kimberley Foundation Australia is underpinned by a Science Advisory Council (SAC) made up of a diverse group of eminent scientists from tertiary institutions across Australia.
 The SAC guide and shape KFA’s long term research program.

-Andrew Gleadow is a Professor of Geology and former Head of the School of Earth Sciences at the University of Melbourne and a Director of the Kimberley Foundation Australia.
+Prof Andy Gleadow (Chair) – Emeritus Professor of Geology and former Head of the School of Earth Sciences at the University of Melbourne and a Director of the Kimberley Foundation Australia.
 Andy has researched and published widely on the development and application of radiometric dating techniques, particularly in fission track analysis and thermochronology.
 His work has included dating of hominin fossil sites in East Africa and he is currently coordinating a major program to date the rock art succession in the Kimberley.
 Andy has received numerous awards for his research, is a Fellow of the Australian Academy of Sciences, and a former President of the Geological Society of Australia.
 Andy was appointed as Chair of the SAC in November 2013.

 John Dodson headed the Institute for Environmental Research at The Australian Nuclear Science and Technology Organisation (ANSTO), and has a distinguished record in palaeoecological research.
 He has a PhD from Australian National University, and has researched and taught at universities and institutes in Australia and overseas.
 John has led numerous projects investigating climate change and its effects on flora, fauna and landscape.
 He has published widely.
 He is currently a professor in the Institute of Earth Environments of The Chinese Academy of Sciences (Xi’an) and is a member of the Leeuwin Group of concerned scientists.